 As Clarastella in Trieste (about 1920)

 In 1922 the ship was sold to the Royal Spanish Navy for use as a sail training vessel.
-She was renamed Galatea and performed this role for over 47 years.
-For almost all of this time her home port was Ferrol in the north of Spain.
+The vessel was renamed Galatea and performed this role for over 47 years.
+For almost all of this time the home port was Ferrol in the north of Spain.

 Galatea under full sail